Our Blog

 Communication

 Business communication is unique to both Teams and SharePoint.
-For Microsoft Teams, you communicate through real-time conversations like sitting face-to-face with your colleagues in a meeting room.
-You can instant message, video call, and integrate various apps to create a more synchronous work experience.
+For Microsoft Teams, you communicate through real-time conversations, like sitting face-to-face with your colleagues in a meeting room.
+You can send instant messages, video call, and integrate various apps to create a more synchronous work experience.

 On the contrary, communication on SharePoint is more on file collaboration, such as storing, sharing, and tracking the version history of documents.
-You also have discussion boards for asynchronous dialogues ideal for long-term projects spanning weeks or months.
+You also have discussion boards for asynchronous dialogues, which are ideal for long-term projects spanning weeks or months.

 Workflows & Automation